lokasenna9312/Fly_Force/README.md

 - High Score system (reset functionality and new high score display).
 - Class encapsulation and code refactoring.
 - Independent variable management for attack levels and damage.
+- To make fallen player not be available to do actions.
+- To make GameOver scene only occurs when all of player's bullet are vanished from game scene.

 ============================================================